mksunny1/deleight/readme.md

 ### How It Works:

 1. **State Management**: The `state` object directly holds the `count` property, and `sets` is used to update it.
-2. **Fine-Grained Binding**: The `reactiveObject` explicitly links the `state.count` and `counterElement`.
-This gives you full control over which DOM elements are updated when state changes.
+2. **Fine-Grained Binding**: The `reactiveState` explicitly links the `state.count` and `counterElement.textContent`.
-3. **Manual Updates**: Unlike higher-level abstractions, you manually define how and when the state is updated, making this approach more explicit.
+3. **Rectivity**: The call to `sets` works in exactly the same way as the earlier example.

-In this version, you have complete control over the state updates and DOM bindings, which is especially useful for more complex use cases where you need full control over the behavior of your application.
+In this version, you have complete control over the DOM bindings, which is especially useful for more complex use cases where you need full control over the behavior of your application.

 ## 📚 Documentation